sharadh21/sharadh21.github.io/_posts/2024-08-21-Dysphagia.md

 <br/>

 > This blog is not medical advice.
-If you have any symptoms that concern you, talk to your doctor for a proper diagnosis {: .prompt-danger }
+If you have any symptoms that concern you, talk to your doctor for a proper diagnosis.
+{: .prompt-danger }